passthejoe/zen-of-debian/the_daily_update.md

 But you'll have a fully patched Debian system that's ready to run.

-## Installing Debian: How to get good

-I learned to embrace the process of installing Debian by doing it dozens and dozens of times, beginning when I first "discovered" Etch until now, when I run Buster on a 2017 HP laptop and 2011 iMac desktop.
-During the many years between Etch and Buster, it helped a great deal that I had many older "test" computers and hard drives at my disposal.
-If I screwed anything up, I could start over.

-I tended to do it the same way every time: Encrypted LVM most of the time, accepting most if not all of the installer's defaults.

 And keeping the system up to date goes the same way most times:

 ```